 [Section 17R inserted by No. 24 of 1914 s.
 10 (as amended by No. 40 of 1957 s.
 21).]

 17S.
-Implied covenants — Eleventh Schedule
+Implied covenants (Eleventh, Twelfth Sch.)

 (1) The covenants and powers set out in the Eleventh Schedule shall, unless negatived or modified, be implied in favour of the grantee, and as to paragraph 8 of the said Schedule, as an agreement between the parties, in every bill of sale by way of security; and the words “the grantor will insure,” in any such bill of sale, shall have the same effect and be construed as if the words set out in the Twelfth Schedule had been inserted in the bill of sale.